China warns of widespread smog, Beijing issues second 'red alert'

 A red alert is triggered when the government believes air quality will surpass a level of 200 on an air quality index that measures various pollutants for at least three days.
 The U.S. government deems a level of more than 200 “very unhealthy”.

-In Beijing, a red alert means around half the vehicles are removed from the roads with an odd-even license plate system enforced.
+In Beijing, a red alert means around half the vehicles are removed from the roads with an odd-even licence plate system enforced.
 Schools are recommended to close and outdoor construction is banned.

 “I‘m very concerned about the pollution, I think the government needs to put more effort into solving this,” said Cheng Xianke, a 34-year-old Beijing software developer.